uruba/FinanCalc/readme.md

     $result = $annuityCalculatorObject->getSerializedResult(new XMLSerializer());
     ```

-3. now we have the comprehensive representation of the result object in the target format.
+3. now we have a comprehensive representation of the result object in the target format.
 In our example it looks like this:

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>